MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 ### Measure the qubits

-Now that you've verified the qubits are entangled, you can use the `M` operation to measure their states.
+Now that you've verified the qubits are entangled, you can use the `M` operation to measure them.
 Measuring `q1` and `q2` collapses their quantum states into classical results that you store in the variables `m1` and `m2`, respectively:

 ```qsharp
         // Measure q1 and q2 and store the results in m1 and m2.